-All Directors who served as members of the GHRC during the year ended December 31, 2020 were independent within the meaning of applicable regulatory requirements.
-The GHRC and its predecessor Human Resources and Compensation Committee (the "HRCC") held seven (7) meetings in the fiscal year ended December 31, 2020 and met without Management present at each meeting.
+All Directors who served as members of the GHRC during the year ended December 31, 2021 were independent within the meaning of applicable regulatory requirements.
+The GHRC held six (6) meetings in the fiscal year ended December 31, 2021.

 Independent Compensation Consultant